r3back/r3back/README.md

 🔭 I’m currently working as FreeLancer & Learning JVM Frameworks.

+📚 I'm studying software engineering at the Austral University of Buenos Aires, Argentina.

 💧  I Have experience coding in Kotlin, Java, MYSQL and C#.